PAGSAdmin/ClarityGuard/README.md

 # ClarityGuard the TruthSleuth ❤️
 Created by PAGS

-English only · No forks of the engine · Free forever
+English only · No forks of the engine

-Works in Grok, ChatGPT, Claude, Gemini — no login, no cost.
+Works in Grok, ChatGPT, Claude, Gemini — no login

 Built by one woman who got tired of the noise.